Whitney Mercilus

-Early years
+Early life

 Mercilus is of Haitian descent, and was born in Akron, Ohio.
 He attended Garfield High School in Akron, where he played high school football for the Garfield High School Rams.
 He was considered a three-star defensive end prospect by the Rivals.com recruiting service.

 College career

 Mercilus attended the University of Illinois, where he played for head coach Ron Zook's Illinois Fighting Illini football team from 2009 to 2011.
 He broke out during his junior season in 2011, leading the country in quarterback sacks (16) and forced fumbles (9) while primarily playing at the defensive end position.
 At the conclusion of the 2011 season, Mercilus was a first-team All-Big Ten selection by both the coaches and media.
 He won the 2011 Ted Hendricks Award, 2011 Bill Willis Award, and 2011 CFPA Defensive Performer of the Year, in addition to being recognized as a unanimous first-team All-American.